CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/VXLAN-Routing.md

 the first pass performs VXLAN decapsulation, then packets recirculate through the hyperloop for routing on the second pass. </span>

-You only need to configure a number of switch ports that must be in internal loopback mode based on the amount of bandwidth required.
+You only need to configure a number ofthe switch ports that must be in internal loopback mode based on the amount of bandwidth required.
 No additional configuration is necessary.

 To configure one or more switch ports for loopback mode, edit the `/etc/cumulus/ports.conf` file and change the port speed to *loopback*.